Learn about the Emergency Medicine Residency Program.

 What other clinical sites are there?

-Residents rotate at University Hospital, which includes our new Children's Emergency Department, as well as Capital Region Medical Center in Jefferson City, Missouri.
-Some residents choose to do an elective at Moberly Regional Medical Center to experience community emergency medicine.
+Residents rotate at University Hospital, which includes our new Children's Emergency Department.
+They also have the option to do elective EM rotations at Capital Region Medical Center in Jefferson City, MO and Moberly Regional Medical Center in Moberly, MO to experience both community and rural emergency medicine.

 Tell me about UMC